calliegrabel/csc470-fall2020/exercises/final/README.md

 ## Gameplay Description
 Fall Guys is a game that recently came out that was offered for free and I really enjoyed the aspect that there are multiple different mini games that you have to get through.
 Although my game will obviously not be an multi-player online game, I want to take the same ideas and create mutliple different scenes with unique minigames.
 ## Input
 There will be a platformer character that will go through the minigames by racing through an obstacle course, completing memorization games, and matching games.
 There will be a timer countdown on the minigames that have an obstacle course that counts down because the player must make it to the finish line before the timer runs out.
+To jump, the user will hit space and use the other basic controls to turn and move around.
 ## Visual Style
 The visuals will be very very bright colors, with each scene of each minigame being a different set of bright colors.
 ## Audio Style